Dokan Library

 Dokan (ドカン [土管?], "earthen pipe") is a software interface for Microsoft Windows that lets programmers create virtual file systems without writing a kernel-level driver.
 This is achieved by running file system code in user space while the Dokan kernel driver translates the request for Windows Kernel.
 It offers compatibility with the FUSE file system by using a wrapper that can be built with Cygwin and MinGW.

 Dokan is free software released under the terms of the LGPL and MIT License.

 History

 The Dokan project was originally created and maintained by Hiroki Asakawa from 2007 to 2011, up to version 0.6.0.
 It was hosted on Google Code.
-Asakawa was supported by a 2006 grant from the Japanese Information-technology Promotion Agency on a related subject.
+Asakawa was supported by a 2006 grant from the Japanese Innovation Platform Agency, Japan on a related subject.

 Forks

 DokanX

 From around 2013, it was maintained by the community on a fork called DokanX.

 Dokany

 As the development of DokanX slowed in 2014, the French company ISLOG took over with its own fork called Dokany, actively maintained by Adrien Jund (aka "Liryna Stark") and formerly used to be co-maintained by Maxime Chamley.
 The drivers are now code signed by this company.